arqex/react-json-table/README.md

 * Callbacks for clicks on headers, rows or cells.
 * Allows to add custom columns.
 * Enough `className` attributes to let you style it your own way.
+* Pure rendering, no internal state, everything comes from the props.

 ## Motivation
 Creating tables in react is a repetitive work: